Mozart’s Paris Symphony

-The Andante slow movement plays like a scene from a comedy of manners, with calm and courtly themes that pause politely to let each other speak.
-The Allegro finale is not so genteel; it draws the listeners in with a scurrying piano start and then blasts a forte response.
-The contrapuntal treatment of the second theme foreshadows the famous fugal conclusion to Mozart’s last symphony, No. 41 (Jupiter), composed a decade later.
+The symphony’s opening motive rises rapidly up the scale, a gesture that circulates throughout the first movement.
+In a sly moment of the development section, that scale-figure makes the shocking “mistake” of going a half-step too far.
+The Andante middle movement plays like a scene from a comedy of manners, with calm and courtly themes that pause politely to let each other speak.
+Forgoing a minuet and instead using the older three-movement pattern, the symphony proceeds directly to the finale that draws the listeners in with a scurrying piano start and then blasts a forte response.
+The contrapuntal treatment of the second theme foreshadows the famous fugal conclusion to Mozart’s last symphony, No. 41 (“Jupiter”), composed a decade later.